-Budgets and diets have one thing in common: both tend to be broken during the holidays.
-Even people who have been careful with their money all year long tend to go a little crazy once the Christmas lights go up.
+Budgets and diets have one thing in common: We tend to break both during the holidays.
+Even people who’ve been careful with their money all year long tend to go a little crazy once the holiday decorations go up.

-According to the National Retail Foundation (NRF), in 2016 the average American expects to spend $935.58 during the holiday season.
-That figure includes food, decorations, flowers, greeting cards, holiday treats and, of course, gifts.
-NRF survey respondents said they planned to spend $588.90 on gifts for others – roughly 63% of their total holiday spending.
+According to the National Retail Foundation (NRF), in 2019, the average American expected to spend $1,048 during the holiday season.
+That figure includes food, decorations, holiday treats, and — of course — gifts.
+NRF survey respondents said they planned to spend $659 on gifts for family, friends, and co-workers — roughly 63% of their total holiday spending.

 Unfortunately, just like a holiday cookie binge, all this spending leaves a lot of guilt behind when the new year arrives.
-A survey by OfferUp found that 24% of Americans consider holiday spending their most stressful one-time expense of the year.
+A 2020 report from CompareCards found that 70% of shoppers said they had at least one regret about their holiday shopping, and 17% believed they had spent too much on gifts.

-One way to reduce post-holiday stress is to cut back – not just on cookies, but on spending as well.
-And since gifts are the biggest expense for most Americans, it makes sense to look first at your gift budget when you’re searching for ways to cut holiday spending.
-A few sensible steps – like setting spending limits, giving secondhand or homemade gifts, shopping during sales, and saving on shipping – can help keep your expenses in line.
+One way to reduce post-holiday stress is to cut back — not just on cookies, but on spending as well.
+And since Christmas presents are the most significant expense for most Americans, it makes sense to look first at your gift budget when you’re searching for ways to cut holiday spending.
+A few sensible steps — like setting spending limits, giving secondhand or homemade gifts, shopping during sales, and saving on shipping — can help keep your expenses in line.
 So even if you gain a few pounds over the holidays, at least you won’t be weighed down by bills.

 1. Set Limits

-Holiday overspending often starts off innocently enough.
-You see a great sweater that would be a perfect present for your sister, and though it’s a bit pricey, you decide it’s worth a splurge.
+Holiday overspending often starts innocently enough.
+You see a gorgeous sweater that would be a perfect present for your sister, and though it’s a bit pricey, you decide it’s worth a splurge.
 After all, it’s only one present.

 The problem is that once you’ve spent $80 on your sister’s gift, it seems only fair to spend the same amount on your brother.
-After all, you don’t want to play favorites.
-And so it continues, through gifts for your cousins, your in-laws, your kids, your spouse … and the longer your list is, the worse the total looks at the end.
+You don’t want to play favorites.
+And so it continues, through gifts for your cousins, in-laws, kids, and spouse.
+And the longer your list is the worse the total looks at the end.

 One big present won’t usually wreck your budget, but a big present for everyone on your list will.
 So to keep your spending under control, you have two choices.
 You can either limit the amount you spend on each gift or limit the number of people you buy gifts for.